Temazepam Patient Tips

 How it works

-Temazepam is a benzodiazepine (type of medicine used to calm and sedate) used for the short-term relief of insomnia.
-Symptoms of insomnia include trouble falling asleep or waking often in the night.
+- Temazepam is used for the short-term relief of insomnia.
+Symptoms of insomnia include trouble falling asleep or waking during the night.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Dizziness, headache, oversedation, short-term memory loss, coordination problems, and confusion are common side effects.
+- Dizziness, drowsiness, headache, oversedation, short-term memory loss, coordination problems, and confusion are common side effects.

-- Should not be used during pregnancy; associated with an increased risk of birth defects.
+- Temazepam should not be used during pregnancy because it has been associated with an increased risk of birth defects.
+Temazepam is incompatible with breastfeeding.

 - Reports of "sleep-driving” (driving while not fully awake), and other behaviors (eg, eating, making phone calls, having sex) after temazepam ingestion are documented.
-Risk may be exacerbated by large doses or alcohol.
+The risk may be exacerbated by large doses or alcohol.
 Seek medical advice if this occurs.

 - May interact with several other medicines, including other drugs that have sedation as a side effect.
 See prescribing information for a full list of interactions.